-The programme will offer a comprehensive introduction to the new legislation Regulation (EU) 2019/6 and will address the changes and implications to the industry including marketing authorisations, submissions and dossiers.
-NEW EVENT!
+The programme will offer a comprehensive introduction to the new EU Regulation (2019/6) and will address the changes and implications to the industry including marketing authorisations, submissions and dossiers.

-The new EU animal health legislation (EU Regulation 2019/6) for veterinary medicinal products will have massive implications for all animal health companies operating in, or wanting to operate in the EU.
+The new EU Regulation (2019/6) on Veterinary Medicinal Products will be applicable for all EU countries from 28 January 2022 and will have massive implications for all animal health companies operating in, or wanting to operate in the EU.
 This seminar will provide essential insight into these revolutionary changes and enable participants to plan their regulatory strategies going forward.

 The programme will offer a comprehensive introduction to the legislative changes and will address the new issues, marketing authorisation (MA) submissions and dossiers.
 Data protection and routes to market will be discussed, as will post-marketing measures and variations.
-The implications on supply and use, off-label use and inspection controls will also be addressed.
-This is a must-attend seminar for animal health professionals.
+The implications for supply and use, off-label use and inspection controls will also be covered.

 Benefits of attending: